itsdragonic/altimeline/README.md

 # Altimeline
-See the history of our world on a map as well as alternate history (coming soon)
+See the history of our world on a map as well as alternate historical timelines (coming soon)